rawii22/Project3-RicardoRomanach/README.md

 There are a few functions in this program that are **expecting the queried book data to be sorted by title.** So, if you add a new function that retrieves books, it would be a good idea to order the data by "title".

 Indentations look best when this program is run on Command Prompt.
 Spacing might look slightly off when run inside of IntelliJ.

+## Note to the grader

+The instructions say that "brown" should be a user who can access the database, however that is something that must be set up on the computer's local database instance.
+Even if we set up a user called "brown" on our databases, your test database will not have that user.
+Also, we cannot create a user called "brown" on any program user's database since that would first require the program to be logged in.

+The only solution to this problem was to just allow a mechanism through which the program user can sign into whichever database user they desired.
+So, make sure that you create a user called brown that you can sign into (with sufficient permissions if applicable)